ietf-wg-ccwg/draft-ietf-ccwg-ratelimited-increase/draft-ietf-ccwg-ratelimited-increase.md

 ## RFC 5681: TCP Congestion Control

-{{!RFC5681}} specifies no cwnd increase limitation in the standard TCP behavior when a TCP sender is unable to send at the maximum rate allowed by the cwnd.
+{{!RFC5681}} specifies no limit on cwnd growth in the standard TCP behavior when a TCP sender is unable to send at the maximum rate allowed by the cwnd.

 {{!RFC5681}} is updated by this document by adding the text in ({{rules}}) to specify the management of the